asvyazhin/CSS-guideline/README.md

 ## Necessity to comply with agreements

 CSS (cascading style sheets) actually don't have a strict declaration and each developer can write CSS as he or she sees fit.
 This may work for a small project where the development team is one person.
-But for large, scalable and projects that require support, best practice requires that teams follow a stricter discipline for writing CSS.
+But for large, scalable projects that require support, best practice requires that teams follow a stricter discipline for writing CSS.

 These are the benefits from having developers follow the same set of rules and principles: